CommonAccord/Site-Org/Doc/02/Sec/Sec_Cov_IP_WorkProductOwnership.01.md

 3.Ti=Execute Documents

-3.sec={P2.The} agrees to execute, at {P1.the}’s request and expense, all documents and other instruments necessary or desirable to confirm such assignment, including without limitation, the copyright assignment set forth as EXHIBIT B (“Assignment of Copyright”) and the patent assignment set forth as EXHIBIT C (“Assignment of Patent Application”).
+3.sec={P2.The} agrees to execute, at {P1.the}’s request and expense, all documents and other instruments necessary or desirable to confirm such assignment, including without limitation, the copyright assignment set forth as {Copyright.Attach.Exh.Ti} (“Assignment of Copyright”) and the patent assignment set forth as {Patent.Attach.Exh.Ti} (“Assignment of Patent Application”).

 /Note
 4.Ti=Attorney-in-Fact